wirepas/gateway/rtc_service/README.md

 ## Time precision

-Due to the multiple steps, the RTC time might not be precise enough:
+Due to the multiple steps, the RTC time might lose some precision:

 Time is taken from a distant ntp server.
 The estimated latency may be inaccurate as it is calculate from the round-trip of the asymmetrical exchange.
+This is similar for all system relying on NTP but it must be acknowledged for better understanding of the time precision.

-RTC time is taken at RTC level while the travel time calculation starts at a sink service level.
-From RTC to sink service, we lose 10ms precision on RTC time.
+RTC time is taken at a gateway service level while the travel time calculation starts at a sink device level.
+From gateway to sink device, we lose about 10ms precision on RTC time to send the time data.

 As devices use their own clock to stay synchronous, a drift might happen between the expected RTC time and the real one from the ntp server.
 It is empirically estimated to be a 1ms shift at the node level every 40s in a Low Latency mode.
+It was tested with a gateway sending RTC time every minute to a single node in a low latency.
+The node was displaying the time difference between the estimated value and the value.
+A simple graph shows the time difference shifting.

-A latency may also occur when transferring the messages between nodes.
+A latency may also occur when transferring the messages between nodes, but it hasn’t been tested yet.

 ## Test the time difference